Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 Node.js is an asynchronous technology. (can run multiple processes)Hence it facilitates multithreading.
 #### Python
-Python does not support multithreading, therefore scalability is not easy.
+Python does not support multithreading.
+Therefore, scalability is not easy.
 For Python to have easy scalability, libraries have to be used.
 However, this does not mean that it can compete with Node.js in terms of scalability.

 ### UNIVERSALITY

  #### Node.Js
 Node.js is used in backend development.
-For front-end development, developers prefer JavaScript.
+For frontend development, developers prefer JavaScript.
 This saves on resources since only one team with Node.js skills is hired.
 This feature of Node.js has, in turn, led many developers to choose it.

 Node.js is cross-stage.
 This means that a developer can create one desktop app that will work On different operating systems like MAC OS, Linux, and Windows.
 This will be a great advantage to the developer in terms of the project cost.